2016 Artists in Residence

 Star Reporters are the official news outlet of JCC Maccabi.
 As a Star Reporter you will work with professionals to interview artists, athletes, coaches, Artists in Residence, host families, and everyone involved with the Games and ArtsFest.
-You will share the stories of JCC Maccabi 2015 via blogs, Twitter, newsletters, photography, and video production.
-Star Reporters will work onscreen and/or behind the scenes to report the exciting news of each day, including the opportunity to be a narrator for your peers from JCC Maccabi Games and ArtsFest—at the Final ArtsFest Showcase—the grand finale of JCC Maccabi.
+You will share the stories of JCC Maccabi 2016 via blogs, Twitter, newsletters, photography, and video production.
+Star Reporters will work onscreen and/or behind the scenes to report the exciting news of each day, including the opportunity to be a narrator at the Final ArtsFest Showcase.

 Learn to express your inner voice with professional artists who will guide your creation of a series of projects for your personal portfolio.
 Collaborate and explore new mediums with your fellow artists using a variety of art materials to create original artworks.
-Your work will be prominently displayed throughout the week and in a final exhibit for the Final ArtsFest Showcase for your peers from JCC Maccabi Games and ArtsFest—the grand finale of JCC Maccabi.
+Your work will be prominently displayed throughout the week and in an exhibit at the Final ArtsFest Showcase.

 Be part of the hottest vocal ensemble around!
 Vocal Music/Glee is an opportunity to hone your pitch, harmony, and vocalization along with performance techniques.
-Led by professional artists, you will explore your vocal instrument, and enhance your onstage skills both as an individual and as a member of the ArtsFest 2015 ensemble.
-Under the guidance of your Artist in Residence, you will be challenged to learn a variety of songs for the Final ArtsFest Showcase for your peers from JCC Maccabi Games and ArtsFest—the grand finale of JCC Maccabi.
+Led by professional artists, you will explore your vocal instrument, and enhance your onstage skills both as an individual and as a member of the ArtsFest 2016 ensemble.
+Under the guidance of your Artist in Residence, you will be challenged to learn a variety of songs for the Final ArtsFest Showcase.

 Continental Director, JCC Maccabi ArtsFest